MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ![SoLUTEditor Panel](/images/tutorials/image_processing/solut.png "SoLUTEditor Panel")

-Then in the same panel from (*Editor*... *change the color of the values*), as shown in the figure:
+In the same panel, on tab *Editor*, change the colors as shown in the figure:

 ![SoLUTEditor Panel Editior](/images/tutorials/image_processing/editior.png " SoLUTEditor Panel Editior")

-Finally, when you press `View2D`, it will display a 2D anatomical image with a colored RTDOSE overlay, where the dose distribution is visualized using a customized Lookup Table (LUT) that clearly highlights the radiation intensity levels within the body.
+Finally, when you open the `View2D` panel, it will display a 2D anatomical image with a colored *RTDOSE* overlay, where the dose distribution is visualized using a customized Lookup Table (LUT) that clearly highlights the radiation intensity levels within the body.

 ![Visualizing RTDOSE as a Color Overlay Using LUT](/images/tutorials/image_processing/2df.png "Visualizing RTDOSE as a Color Overlay Using LUT")